Primary and reciprocal space-time experiments, relativistic reciprocity relations and Einstein's train-embankment thought experiment: #1

 Consider now an experiment in which an object moving with the specified speed $u_B$ along the positive $x$-axis in S is observed in the travelling frame S'.
 Since the relative velocity of the object and the frame S', in S, is $u_B-v_B$, the speed of the object, as observed in S', is the transformed value of this relative velocity.
 If the origins of S and S' and the moving object all have the same $x$-coordinate at time $t_B = 0$, and $u _B > v_B$, the separation, $\Delta x_B$, in the frame S, of the object from the origin of S' at time $t_B$ is

 If $\bar{u}'_T$ is the velocity of the object in S', in the positive $x'$ direction, in the primary experiment, the separation of the object from the origin of S' at time $t'_B$ is

-The Lorentz invariance, (4.10), of the spatial separation of the object from the origin of S', at the corresponding times $t_B$ and $t'_B$, which implies, for $u _B > v_B$, $\Delta x_B = -\Delta x'_T$, and the TD relation: $t_B = \gamma_B t'_T$ (c.f.
-Eqn(3.9)) then gives the the transformation law for the relative velocity of the object and S' as:
+The Lorentz invariance, (4.10), of the spatial separation of the object from the origin of S', at the corresponding times $t_B$ and $t'_B$, which implies, for $u _B > v_B$, $\Delta x_B = \Delta x'_T$, and the TD relation: $t_B = \gamma_B t'_T$ (c.f.
+Eq.~(3.9)) then gives the transformation law for the relative velocity of the object and S' as:

 where $\gamma_B \equiv 1/\sqrt{1-(v_B/c)^2}$.
 As above, the bar in the symbol $\bar{u}'_T$ indicates that it is a calculated quantity as contrasted with the assumed initial values, in this case, of $v_B$ and $u_B$.
-In the special case $u_B = 0$, (5.19)\footnote{Note that for $u_B < v_B$, $\Delta x_B = +\Delta x'_T$ so that there is no minus sign sign on the left side of (5.19).} is the transformation law of the relative velocity of S and S' between the base frame S and the travelling frame S':
+In the special case $u_B = 0$, (5.19) is the transformation law of the relative velocity of S and S' between the base frame S and the travelling frame S':

 where $\bar{v}'_T$ is defined as the velocity of S relative to S', in S', in the direction of the negative $x'$-axis in the primary experiment.
 Thus the Reciprocity Principle (RP)~\cite{BG}, that `` the velocity of an inertial frame of reference S', with respect to another inertial frame of reference S, is equal and opposite to velocity of S relative to S' '', although true in Galilean relativity, no longer holds in special relativity, being replaced by the reciprocity relation (5.20), when the space-time LT is used to transform events, in a particular space-time experiment, from one frame into another.
 As derivation of the latter equation shows, the breakdown of the RP is a necessary consequence of the definition of a relative velocity, the invariance of spatial intervals, and TD.
 The reciprocity relation for an experiment with a reciprocal configuration where S' is the base frame and S the travelling frame is